kytos/documentation/tutorials/napps/publishing_your_own_napp.rst

 Overview
 ********

-For this tutorial you will learn how to describe better about your NApp to share that using the |napps_server|_ repository.
-After that you will upload, install and uninstall you NApp published.
+For this tutorial you will learn how to describe better about your NApp and who to store this using the |napps_server|_ repository.
+After this you will upload, install and uninstall you NApp published.

 ..
 TODO:: Set the time